-Ok I now feel more reassured about your watches, but who are you?
+I now feel more reassured now, but who are you?

 ‘Vintage Gold Watches London Limited’ is a partnership, based in Bayswater, London W2.
 We are very close to the North (North-West) side of Hyde Park and opposite Kensington High Street Tube Station.
 We’re also a short cab ride from Paddington Railway Station.
 The two main partners have each over 25 years experience in collecting, buying and selling vintage watches and therefore Vintage Gold Watches London Limited offers a good combination of strong experience and old-fashioned values of attention, service and reliability, plus of course, internet prices and convenience.
 As we are predominantly an online business, you will benefit from considerable savings, compared to similar vintage watch dealers with shop premises and other associated overheads.
 Indeed there are some excellent London based ‘bricks and mortar’ vintage watch dealers we can point you to with prices double and sometimes treble the prices you see here.